Fighting food waste and serving charities

 Brett is the founder/ partner of a boutique law firm in Hong Kong called GPS Legal LLP.
 Before GPS Legal, Brett was a partner with two international law firms.
 Brett has worked in Hong Kong as a lawyer for over 18 years.
 He looks after clients from a wide range of sectors, including food & beverage, consumer, retail, logistics and manufacturing.
 He has extensive experience of providing corporate governance advice and doing pro bono work for NGOs.
 Brett is also the Chairman of Valley Rugby Football Club, one of the largest sporting clubs in Hong Kong.
 Brett is also a fellow of the Australian Institute of Directors.

 Gareth is Director of Wing On Corporate Management and Group Executive Chef of Aquaculture Technologies Asia Ltd. Prior to returning to Hong Kong, Gareth spent eight years in the food and beverage industry in the United States.
 He oversees the daily management of the historical retail group Wing On Department Stores, with focus on operations and merchandising.
 In addition, Gareth also manages an accredited sustainable fish farm based in Hong Kong.
 Found over a decade ago by his father, Aquaculture Technologies serves home consumer and commercial clients alike with truly sustainable salt-water fish.

 Chin Yao Lin (Paul)

 Richard currently holds a regional leadership position with HSBC, based in Hong Kong.
-A long-time resident of Hong Kong, Richard is passionate about helping to provide relief and support to those in need in our community.
-Prior to his current role, Richard has help global leadership roles in large companies, and was himself a successful entrepreneur for 17 years.
+Being a long-time resident of Hong Kong, Richard is passionate about helping provide relief and support to those in need in our community.
+Prior to his current role, Richard has helped out with global leadership roles in large companies, and was himself a successful entrepreneur for 17 years.
 Richard brings his commercial, technical and management experience to the Board of Directors.

 Join the community and get